AdilSevim/Flying-Car-Competition/README.md

 ## License

-Add your preferred open-source license (e.g., **MIT**) here.
-If omitted, the repository defaults to “All rights reserved.”
+MIT Lisance

 ---

 ## Acknowledgements & Contact

-We thank the **Flying Car Simulation Competition** organizers and the **Riders** platform team for the environment and documentation.
+We thank the **Flying Car Simulation Competition** organizers and the **TEKNOFEST and Riders** platform team for the environment and documentation.

 **Contact:** For organizational queries, follow official announcements/channels from the committee.
 For technical questions about this repository, please open an issue or contact the authors.

 ---

-### Turkish Summary (Kısa)

-Bu depo, **Uçan Araba Simülasyon Yarışması** kapsamında hazırlanan Task-1 ve Task-2 kodları ile raporları içerir.
-Geliştirme ve testler **Riders** platformunda yapılmıştır.
-Nihai “master” sürüm gelecekte paylaşılacaktır; burada **Task-2’yi başarıyla tamamlayan** bir önceki sürüm paylaşılmaktadır.